1 / 10

 What’s the best Audi A3 Sportback model/engine to choose?

 It comes as standard with 16-inch wheels which sound small, but provide a smoother ride which we like.
-Most buyers will find the Technik more than adequate.
+Most buyers will find the Audi A3 Technik more than adequate.

-The main advantages of the Sport and S line models are various cosmetic upgrades (such as bigger wheels and sportier exterior styling), along with an even more upmarket cabin with leather seats as standard.
-There’s also the Edition 1 or Vorsprung models, which have 19-inch alloy wheels and LED rear lights with fancy dynamic indicators.
+The main advantages of the Audi A3 Sport and Audi A3 S line models are various cosmetic upgrades (such as bigger wheels and sportier exterior styling), along with an even more upmarket cabin with leather seats as standard.
+There’s also the Audi A3 Edition 1 or Audi A3 Vorsprung models, which have 19-inch alloy wheels and LED rear lights with fancy dynamic indicators.

 What other cars are similar to the Audi A3 Sportback?